tilak-pujari/ActitimeDemo/README.md

 - Write a program to get the values from user using Scanner class.

 ## Pattern Programs
-- Write a program to right angled triangle pattern
+- Write a program to right angled triangle pattern.
-- Write a program to left angled triangle pattern
+- Write a program to left angled triangle pattern.
-- Write a program to Pyramid triangle pattern
+- Write a program to Pyramid triangle pattern.
-- Write a program to create Diamond pattern
+- Write a program to create Diamond pattern.
-- Write a program to create Downward angled triangle pattern
+- Write a program to create Downward angled triangle pattern.
-- Write a program to create Mirrored angled triangle pattern
+- Write a program to create Mirrored angled triangle pattern.
-- Write a program to create Left/Right Pascal pattern
+- Write a program to create Left/Right Pascal pattern.
-- Write a program to create Sand Glass pattern
+- Write a program to create Sand Glass pattern.